github/developer.github.com/content/v3/repos.md

 Contributors data is cached for performance reasons.
 This endpoint may return information that is a few hours old.

+Up to 500 email addresses are used when linking contributions with GitHub accounts based on email addresses used in commits.
+Other commits will be grouped by email address, but will be listed up as anonymous contributions (i.e. will not contain information about the GitHub account they are associated with).

 {{/tip}}

     GET /repos/:owner/:repo/contributors